-Most international students that would like to study in the U.S. are given the F1 visa.
-Their dependents, spouse, and minor children under the age of 21 years are given the F2 visa.
+Most international students that would like to study in the U.S. apply for an F1 visa.
+Their dependents, spouse, and minor children under the age of 21 years apply for an F2 visa.
 In order to get an F1 visa, you must be accepted to study at a private elementary school, middle school, high school, college, seminary, conservatory, English Language School (ESL), or an academic institution.

-F1 visa is issued by the U.S. Consulate or Embassy in the person’s home country abroad.
-However, unlike J1 visa for Exchange Visitors and Scholars, there are no set requirements for health insurance by the U.S. Department of State for F visa holders.
-Therefore, most schools come up with different health insurance requirements, and they fall into the following major categories:
+The F1 visa is issued by the U.S. Consulate or Embassy in the person's home country abroad.
+However, unlike a J1 visa for Exchange Visitors and Scholars, there are no set requirements for health insurance by the U.S. Department of State for F visa holders.
+Therefore, most schools come up with their own health insurance requirements, and they fall into the following major categories:

-Some schools require that all of their international students must enroll into their school-sponsored group health insurance plan.
+Some schools require that all of their international students enroll into their school-sponsored group health insurance plan.
 They do not provide any option to buy F1 visa insurance from anywhere else.
-They typically already add the cost of such insurance into overall tuition fee.
-Students attending these schools have no choice but to enroll into such insurance.
+They typically already add the cost of such insurance into the overall tuition fee.
+Students attending these schools have no choice but to enroll into this insurance.

 An example of such a school is University of Texas at Austin.

-Even in such cases, you should always make sure whether they would provide coverage during school breaks, such as summer break or winter break.
+Even in such cases, you should always confirm if they will provide coverage during school breaks, such as summer break or winter break.
 If not, you can consider purchasing Travel Medical Insurance for these durations.

-Do they provide coverage once you graduate and are on OPT?
+Do they provide coverage once you graduate and are on Optional Practical Training (OPT)?
 Or are you still required to have the school-sponsored group health insurance while you are on OPT?
 We have several OPT Medical Insurance plans available.

-Some of such schools mandate only F1 visa holders to enroll into school-sponsored group health insurance, but may still allow F2 visa holder dependents to purchase from anywhere they would like.
+Some of these schools mandate only F1 visa holders to enroll into school-sponsored group health insurance, but may still allow F2 visa dependents to purchase from anywhere they would like.
 Such dependents can purchase F2 visa insurance .